What is Project Passport: Greece?

 Make Up to 25 Stops on Your Virtual Journey Through Ancient Greece

-Project Passport World History Studies Ancient Greece is recommended for students in Grades 3-8 and is available in a CD format or as a digital download, which is what my family received
+Project Passport World History Studies Ancient Greece is recommended for students in Grades 3-8 and is available in a CD format or as a digital download, which is what my family received.

-a handy "start" button, which automatically opens a hyperlinked welcome page that makes navigating the copious amount of included files easy.
+The download version comes "zipped".
+Once unzipped, the download has multiple folders and files accessible in your document folders or through a handy "start" button, which automatically opens a hyperlinked welcome page that makes navigating the copious amount of included files easy.
 By clicking on the "start" button, you can easily get on with your learning journey without having to wonder, Where do I begin and how do all these files work together?

 Included in the curriculum are 25 "stops", or lessons, which will take you 8-12 weeks to complete if done as suggested.
 However, as I said before, the curriculum is flexible.
 You can use it at any pace that works for your family, dipping in here and there, doing the entire thing in order, choosing portions that speak to your children's learning styles...